Policies for UW-Whitewater

 Computers and Computer Based Information Access

 The UW-Whitewater encourages faculty, staff and students to use university computer equipment and software in their educational pursuits and responsibilities.
 However, misuse of computer equipment, software, or information accessible through the UW-Whitewater website and network is subject to Chapter 293, Laws of 1981, 943.70, Computer Crimes.
-Computing & Network usage policy and responsibilities in using the Internet, and other policy guidelines of UW-Whitewater are available for review on the university web page (see: http://www.uww.edu/icit/governance/policies/)
+Computing & Network usage policies and guidelines of UW-Whitewater are available for review on the university web page (see: http://www.uww.edu/icit/governance/policies/).

 Responsibilities in using Campus Network and Internet Access at UW-Whitewater